IntroCSCI/colorvisionproject-Dhiab-Alman/README.md

 ### File Input and Output

-The output of file is written to a file which has a name of user's choice
+The output of file is written to a file which has a name of user's choice.

 ### Arrays/Vectors

-A string array of colours keep record of all the colour values entered
+A string array of colours keep record of all the colour values entered.

 ### Functions

-*Coming in version 0.2*
+A combination of if and else statements has been used to go through if the file is found or not and if it is found what should it display.

 ### Classes